.

 TABLE OF CONTENTS

-CHAPTER 1 An Overview of the Apotheosis of NATO
+CHAPTER 1 An Overview of NATO Growth: Prometheanism?

-CHAPTER 3 EU and NATO Expansion and the Partnership for Peace
+CHAPTER 2 EU, NATO Expansion and the Partnership for Peace

-CHAPTER 4 A New Mission: Yugoslavia and the Reinvention of NATO
+CHAPTER 3 Yugoslavia and the Reinvention of NATO

-CHAPTER 7 NATO in the Persian Gulf: Gulf Security Initiative
+CHAPTER 6 NATO in the Persian Gulf: The Gulf Security Initiative

 CHAPTER 11 The Militarization of Japan and the Asia-Pacific